 That is why it is so important that you choose the right color tie to complement your outfit.
 As usual, there are some color shades that you need to stay away from and others that will look great on any occasion.
 It may sound overwhelming, but thankfully with these few simple tips you will find it’s not that hard to perfect this classical look.

-Pink it’s a bold choice, yet it can be very stylish and polish when opting for a black suit and white shirt.
+Pink is a bold choice, yet it can be very stylish and polished when opting for a black suit and white shirt.
 It’s the perfect touch of color that can add freshness and that trendy, more modern element to such a classical combination.
 This match is ideal for family gatherings or informal parties.

 If you are attending an event in the evening, then a black tie is the solution.
 A black suit with white shirt is already a wardrobe staple, but add a black tie to it and you’ll have created the most elegant, masculine and sharp version of it.